EasyJellySniper/Unity-Deferred-MSAA/README.md

 Test on Unity 2017.4.3f1 PRO <br>

 Limits: <br>
-Still no AA on transparent objects (using posteffect aa for them) <br>
+No AA on transparent objects and emission objects (using posteffect aa for them) <br>
 Light culling mask only works with "Everything" <br>

 Code Setup: <br>